-The cape gooseberry (Physalis peruviana L.), also known as goldenberry, grows wild and semi-wild at an altitude between 800 and 3,000 m a.s.l. and is widely distributed in the Andean region (Fischer et al., 2011).
+The cape gooseberry (Physalis peruviana L.), also known as goldenberry, grows wild and semi-wild at an altitude between 800 and 3,000 m and is widely distributed in the Andean region (Fischer et al., 2011).
 This plant is found in almost all tropical highlands and in several parts of the subtropics, where it behaves as an annual or perennial plant (Mora-Aguilar et al., 2006; Moura et al., 2016).

-Cape gooseberry cultivation has spread throughout South America, except in Colombia, and it is especially prevalent in Ecuador, Peru, Chile, and Brazil (Fischer et al., 2014).
+In addition to Colombia, goldenberry cultivation has spread throughout South America, especially in Ecuador, Peru, Chile, and Brazil (Fischer et al., 2014).
+Production